maxlinde/baymedr/README.md

 from one of the three S4 objects, use the function `get_bf()`.

-The Bayes factors resulting from `super_bf()` and `infer_bf()` quantify evidence in favour of the alternative hypothesis (i.e., superiority and non-inferiority, respectively).
-In contrast, the Bayes factor resulting from `equiv_bf()` quantifies evidence in favour of the null hypothesis (i.e., equivalence).
-In case the evidence for the other hypothesis is desired, the user can take the reciprocal of the Bayes factor.
+The Bayes factors resulting from `super_bf()` and `infer_bf()` quantify evidence in favour of the data under the alternative hypothesis (i.e., superiority and non-inferiority, respectively) relative to the data under the null hypothesis.
+In contrast, the Bayes factor resulting from `equiv_bf()` quantifies evidence in favour of the data under the null hypothesis (i.e., equivalence) relative to the data under the alternative hypothesis.
+In case the evidence for the data under the other hypothesis is desired, the user can take the reciprocal of the Bayes factor.

 ## The Cauchy prior distribution